 Teachers College is dedicated to inclusion and equality for all.
 Our commitment to providing a safe and welcoming environment extends to students and scholars of every sexuality and gender identity.
 We offer every LGBTQ student and ally opportunities to study and conduct relevant scholarship, to avail themselves of an array of specialized support services, to socialize openly, and to become leaders of LGBTQ communities on and off campus.

-Part of the Office of Student Affairs, Insurance and Immunization Records is responsible for:
+Part of the Division of Student Affairs, The Insurance and Immunization Records is responsible for: